 The cycle routing – note: UK and Eire only – is done via CycleStreets.net.
 This A to B bicycle journey planning website uses mathematical graph theory algorithms to quickly work out great bike routes.
 It uses OpenCycleMap, a cycle-specific map based on the community-generated OpenStreetMap.

-The following video runs through the app’s main features and how to use them:
+This video runs through the app’s main features and how to use them:

 Android users have issues specific to certain Android phones.
 Android is an operating system that’s available on lots of different devices: we haven’t been able to test the app on every single Android smartphone.
 The app works fine on all the market-leading, ‘standard’ Android phones but there are some niche ones which may have screen sizes that aren’t well suited to the app.
 This is frustrating for owners, and frustrating for us too, but there’s little we can do.
 Sorry.